Measurement and Probability in Relativistic Quantum Mechanics: Measurements and Records

 (Note that, in this case, $\sysA$ might actually ``exist'' even in the condition $\alpha = 0$ that corresponds to $\beta = 0$, in which $\sysS$ does not exist.
 But this is still an uninteresting condition, since no measurement can be made anyway when $\sysS$ does not exist.)

 For a proper measurement, simple correlation is not enough, though. $\sysA$ must also leave a \emph{record} of its result.
-This record is left through interaction of $\sysA$ the \emph{environment} $\sysE$, which is the rest of the universe other than $\sysA$ and $\sysS$.
+This record is left through interaction of $\sysA$ with the \emph{environment} $\sysE$, which is the rest of the universe other than $\sysA$ and $\sysS$.
 And this record must be independent of any interaction of the environment with $\sysS$.
-(Indeed, to ensure classicality it should be redundant and accessible to observers, though these details will not be critical here; see also \refcites{zurek09, riedel16}.)
+(Indeed, to ensure classicality, the record should be redundant and accessible to observers, though these details will not be critical here.
+This does require that the environment have significantly more degrees of freedom than either the system being measured or the measurement apparatus, but that is always the case for any real measurement.
+See also \refcites{zurek09,riedel16,zurek22}.)

 In effect, the environment is another (ever present) system whose conditions of interest (in this case) are the records correlated with the measurement results of $\sysA$:

 Using the completeness of the $\opP_{\sysA}^{\gamma}$ with \eqns{eqn:C1} and \eqref{eqn:C2} then gives: